 - PhD, Nursing, University of Utah.
 Project: Food and Physical Activity for School-Age Children with Spina Bifida

 Brenda Luther, PhD, RN is an Associate Professor at the College of Nursing and within the Gerontology Interdisciplinary Program at the University of Utah.
-Dr. Luther teaches courses in care management, evidence-based practice and health promotion, coordinates student practicum and experiences for Care Management.
+Dr. Luther teaches courses in primary care, care management, evidence-based practice and health promotion.

-Dr. Luther's clinical speciality is disability care and care management, working with children and their families at Shriners Hospital for Children, Intermountain Hospital in Salt Lake City, Utah.
-She started her career in care coordination at Shriners working with public, private and non-profit agencies to bring about coordinated and connected services for children in Utah, Idaho, Montana, Wyoming, Arizona and Colorado.
-Her research interests are care management, successful transition to adulthood for children with disabilities, measuring social support, and health promotion for children with physical disabilities.
+Dr. Luther's clinical speciality is disability care and care management, working clients and families in community settings.
+She started her career in care coordination at Shriners working with public, private and non-profit agencies to bring about coordinated and connected services for children in teh Intermountain West.
+Her research interests are primary care, care management, successful transition to adulthood for children with disabilities, and most recently researching how healthcare systems measure and refer for social support services.

 Luther has researched and published in the areas specific to children with physical disabilities including: promoting successful transition to adulthood, family caregiving, health promotion and self-care.
 Most recently, she is a member of an interdisciplinary research team investigating interprofessional education and care planning across disciplines and the lifespan as well as a community research team investigating how to measure social support in all clinical settings for all types of client and family groups.

 She is active in professional organizations including American Association of Ambulatory Care Nurses, the American Case Management Association where she was a founding member of the Utah Chapter, and the National Association of Orthopaedic Nurses where she has served on the national editorial board since 1999 and acted as guest editor for a special edition related to the how nursing is vital to Affordable Care Act.